nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 the system and each time you do something different you get more information back, and your understanding of the system grows and you get better.

-But, if you try five different variants of outreach copy and nobody responds to any of them—or you're so close to zero that you can't trust comparison between the stats you're getting back—then you're not really learning much from that except that nobody's interested.
+But, if you try five different variants of outreach copy and nobody responds to any of them, or you're so close to zero that you can't trust comparison between the stats you're getting back, then you're not really learning much from that except that nobody's interested.
 Plus, people are legitimately often busy, and maybe your message got caught in their spam filter, maybe they're on holiday, maybe they don't feel they're allowed to talk to outside companies... whatever.
 The system has so many unknowns that if you aren't getting some reliable feedback, it's hard to get better.